 Right to object to processing – In certain instances, you may have the right to object to processing of your Personal Information.
 Should you so object, the controller of your Personal Information must stop processing your Personal Information unless the controller can demonstrate (i) compelling legitimate grounds for ongoing processing of your Personal Information that override your objection; or (ii) the need for the establishment, exercise, or defence of legal claims.

 Right to opt-out of marketing communications – If you are receiving marketing communications from us and you wish to unsubscribe, you may do so by clicking on the “unsubscribe” link provided in the communication or by managing your marketing communication preferences on the Site(s) (including event organisers such as BrightTALK (our webcast provider).

 Right to block cookies – You have the right to block pixel tags and certain cookies.
 Most browsers automatically accept cookies.
 You can instruct your browser, by editing its options, to stop accepting cookies, or prompt you before accepting a cookie from the Site that you visit.
 If you decide not to accept our cookies, you may not be able to access portions of our Products or Services.
 Some cookies are strictly necessary for us to deliver the Sites or Products or Services, and those cookies cannot be disabled.

-If TMBC is the controller of your Personal Information and you wish to exercise any of the rights described above, please contact us with proof of identity, as provided in the “Contact Us” section.
+If The Myers-Briggs Company is the controller of your Personal Information and you wish to exercise any of the rights described above, please contact us with proof of identity, as provided in the “Contact Us” section.
 In general, you can expect a response to your request within thirty (30) days.
-However, if your request is complex or involves a high volume of data, TMBC may inform you that the request could take up to an additional sixty (60) days.
+However, if your request is complex or involves a high volume of data, The Myers-Briggs Company may inform you that the request could take up to an additional sixty (60) days.
 In some instances, fees may apply.
 If we are unable to provide you with any Personal Information or to make a correction requested by you, we shall generally inform you of the reasons why we are unable to do so (except where we are not required to do so under the PDPA).
-If TMBC is not the controller of your Personal Information, TMBC will ask you to direct your request to the data controller, and TMBC will reasonably assist the data controller in facilitating the request.
+If The Myers-Briggs Company is not the controller of your Personal Information, The Myers-Briggs Company will ask you to direct your request to the data controller, and The Myers-Briggs Company will reasonably assist the data controller in facilitating the request.